Isaiahthagr8/portfolio-projects/operations-automation-system/README.md

 # Operations Automation System (Priority 1 Fire Safety)

-End-to-end automation system for processing vendor PDFs, organizing work orders, and generating invoices.
+Built an end-to-end automation system that reduced manual administrative work by ~60–80% and streamlined invoice processing for a fire safety company.

 ## Overview
 Built using Power Apps, Power Automate, SharePoint, and QuickBooks API.